 Illustration: Assume in the preceding example that the custodian had only \$12 in cash in the fund plus the receipts as listed.
-The request for reimbursement would therefore be for \$88.
-The entry is:
+The request for reimbursement would therefore be for \$88, and Laird would make the following entry.

 March 15 Postage Expense 44

 Freight-Out 38

-Miscellaneous expense 5
+Miscellaneous Expense 5

-Cash Over and short 1
+Cash Over and Short 1

 Cash 88